tucats/ego/docs/TABLES.md

 profile value.
 If the credentials are not specified, the current username is assumed, with no password.

-The database should be partitioned into schemas, one for each authenticated user in _Ego_.
+The database will be partitioned into schemas, one for each authenticated user in _Ego_.
 By default, all database operations are done within the schema for the _Ego_ username.
-So for a username of `bob`,
+So for a username of `bob`, the Ego server will execute:

     create schema bob;

-will create the schema using the PSQL command line interface to Postgres.
-At this time, there is no CLI interface to perform this operation.
+to create the schema whenever the schema is referenced by a valid user id.

 Additionally, there should always be a schema of admin, which contains data needed for the security checks done on behalf of an Ego user.
 This should